 Stanford Health Care

 Stanford Health Care is a 613-bed medical center located adjacent to LPCH.
 Shared facilities include its Emergency, Radiation Therapy, Pathology and Laboratory departments.
 The Emergency Department is a Level I trauma center and has 39 patient beds including a 3- bed Trauma Unit.
-In December 2005, the hospital opened a new pediatric emergency department.
-This space includes ten dedicated pediatric beds, work areas for physicians and nurses, and a 275- square foot children's waiting room.
+In December 2005, the hospital opened a new pediatric emergency department, and in the fall of 2019, a brand-new adult ED will be opening and the pediatric ED will be expanding to fill the old ED space.
+This space includes dedicated pediatric beds, work areas for physicians and nurses, and a children's waiting room.
 The pediatric rooms are designed for children, featuring bright décor, iMacs, and Pixar movies to help ease children's anxiety.
 There are approximately 20,000 pediatric emergency room visits annually, nearly all of which are seen by our pediatric residents.

 El Camino Hospital

 El Camino Hospital is a 395-bed hospital located in Mountain View (about 8 miles from LPCH).
-The Packard Unit at El Camino Hospital (PEC) is a 16-bed unit staffed by Packard Children’s Hospital physicians, nurses, and support staff.
-It is a direct extension of the main hospital and provides a good opportunity for our residents to learn bread-and-butter pediatrics.
-In addition, El Camino Hospital is the location for a 15-bed unit dedicated to the Comprehensive Eating Disorders Program where residents rotate during their adolescent rotation.
-This program is the only comprehensive program in Northern California that addresses the medical and psychiatric needs of children with these disorders.
-Residents may rotate through PEC as an elective.
+El Camino Hospital is the location for a 15-bed unit dedicated to the Comprehensive Eating Disorders Program where residents rotate during their adolescent rotation.
+This program is the only comprehensive program in Northern California that addresses the medical and psychiatric needs of children with eating disorders.
+In addition, the Packard Unit at El Camino Hospital (PEC) is a 16-bed unit staffed by Packard Children’s Hospital hospitalist, nurses, and support staff.
+It is a direct extension of the main hospital and provides an elective opportunity for our residents to learn bread-and-butter pediatrics.

 For continuity clinic and specific rotations, residents work in clinics throughout the Bay Area/Peninsula, including: Gardner Packard Children's Health Center (federally qualified health center), Santa Clara Valley Medical Center (and their satellite clinics), Kaiser Permanente(and their satellite clinics), and various private practices.
 Exposure to all of these outpatient settings allows for residents to care for patients of diverse ethnic and socioeconomic statuses and see how a variety of different healthcare systems operate.